 - Quirk Gallery

-In order to receive course credit, students must fill out an internship application.
+In order to receive course credit, you must submit an internship application.
 Guidelines and eligibility requirements can be found on the application.
+Once approved, you will receive an override in order to register for ARTH 493.